 The second factor is the growing recognition, since 2005, of the Widom-Larsen ultra-low-momentum neutron-catalyzed theory.
 These two factors brought things to a head for the LENR researchers who had supported the idea of D+D "cold fusion."

 The third factor grew out of 2008 research published by the Navy SPAWAR group.
 For perhaps for the first time in at least a decade, researchers claimed experimental evidence of neutrons.
-The SPAWAR claim is, thus far, not supported by conventional electronic detectors and characterization of neutron energies is based on interpolation.
-They are instead interpolated from spatial measurements of particle tracks in solid-state nuclear track detectors.
+The SPAWAR claim is, thus far, not supported by conventional electronic detectors.
+Instead, characterization of neutron energies is based on interpolation from spatial measurements of particle tracks in solid-state nuclear track detectors.

-However, New Energy Times is not aware of anyone who has suggested a conventional mechanism that explains how these particle tracks appear to traverse right through the detectors.
+However, New Energy Times is not aware of anyone who has suggested a conventional mechanism that explains how these particle tracks appear to traverse the full thickness of the detectors.
 We are not aware of any attempt to explain these events as anything other than neutrons.

-Sporadic, low fluxes of neutrons, of course, were rigorously measured and reported in the field long ago, for example by researchers at Bhabha Atomic Research Centre in India.
-However, the flux of detectable neutrons is in no way commensurate with the excess heat that is measured in LENR cells or the flux that would occur as the result of thermonuclear fusion.
+Sporadic, low fluxes of neutrons were rigorously measured and reported in the field long ago, for example by researchers at Bhabha Atomic Research Centre in India.
+However, the flux of detectable neutrons is in no way commensurate with the excess heat that is measured in LENR cells if they are the result of thermonuclear fusion.
 Instead, the neutrons are presently useful for, among other things, confirmation of the reality of nuclear processes in LENR.

 Following the neutron publication by this well-respected Navy laboratory, the American Chemical Society disseminated a press release about it on March 23, 2009.
 That, along with an ACS press conference, triggered a worldwide wave of interest in "cold fusion," possibly unprecedented since 1989.